RedHatGov/fips-compliant-vault/README.md

 fips-compliant-vault
 ====================

-A FIPS 140-2 level 1 compliant implementation of a password vault for Red Hat JBoss EAP 6 that works across operating systems.
+A FIPS 140-2 Level 1 compliant implementation of a password vault for Red Hat JBoss EAP 6 that works across operating systems.
 This strictly means that EAP is using FIPS 140-2 level 1 certified libraries to provide the cryptographic functions needed to mask sensitive strings in the EAP configuration files.
 Red Hat JBoss EAP itself is not FIPS certified, but it's able to use those certified libraries.
-This implementation takes advantage of the (Legion of the Bouncy Castle pure java FIPS 140-2 Level 1 certified library)[http://www.bouncycastle.org/fips-java/].
+This implementation takes advantage of the [Legion of the Bouncy Castle pure java FIPS 140-2 Level 1 certified library](http://www.bouncycastle.org/fips-java/).
 Huge thanks to them for their efforts getting their implementation certified!
 If you find their libraries useful, please contribute to their ongoing efforts to maintain certification.